slowkow/snpsea/README.md

 > tissues, and pathways affected by risk loci.** Bioinformatics (2014).
 > doi:[10.1093/bioinformatics/btu326][Slowikowski2014]

-See additional information and examples here:
+See the first description of the algorithm and additional examples here:

 > Hu, X. et al. *Integrating autoimmune risk loci with gene-expression data
 > identifies specific pathogenic immune cell subsets.* The American Journal